ScottLogic/blog/_posts/2024-06-20-investigating-code-quality-from-pr-data.md

 To calculate the number of disagreements, comment threads are passed into an LLM, which is then asked to count disagreements within that thread.
 The total number of disagreements across all comment threads on a PR is then calculated.
 The JDK repository is home to some keenly debated changes, as there are 3 PRs with over 40 disagreements in their comments.
 Notably, these PRs also have some of the highest numbers of comments, reaching up to 184 on one PR.

 ### Conclusion
 The data extracted from pull requests can provide some interesting insights into the quality of the code, but also provides some interesting opportunities.
-If we were to run our analysis on repositories that are known to use AI code generation tools, and compared them to repositories that are known to be human-written, we can start to analyse the impacts that these tools are having on the quality of the software we produce.
+If we were to run our analysis on repositories that are known to use AI code generation tools, and compared them to repositories that are known to be human-written, we could start to analyse the impacts that these tools are having on the quality of the software we produce.